-Museums in Amsterdam are among the main tourist attractions.
+Amsterdam museums are among the main tourist attractions.
 The Rijksmuseum, Van Gogh Museum, Anne Frank House and the Stedelijk Museum are the most popular choices, but there are many interesting small museums.
-Amsterdam has over fifty museums, which attract almost two million visitors every year.
+There are seventy five Amsterdam museums, which attract almost seven million visitors every year.
 Alongside the wealth of majestic Golden Age paintings, you'll find exciting modern art, press, film, theatre and photography museums and some unique Dutch treats like the Heineken, Ajax Arena Tours and the Houseboat museum.
 And Amsterdam wouldn't be Amsterdam without the likes of the Sex, Erotic, Hash or Torture museums.

 One of the largest and most interesting art museums in the world the Rijksmuseum – The State Museum has an unparalleled collection of paintings and objects of material culture, prints and classic photography.
 Recently rebuilt and modernized, the museum’s show is modern in its way of presentation and respectful towards its beautiful historical building.
 Without doubt the Rijksmuseum is today one of the best art museums in the world.

 One of the world’s richest collections of contemporary art, Amsterdam Municipal Museum – The Stedelijk Museum reopened in September of 2012 after prolonged period of enlargement and modernization.
 Its new white building integrally connected to the 19th C. museum surprises with originality of its architecture.
 The Stedelijk Museum collection of 90 thousand modern paintings, sculptures, photographs, graphics, design objects and video artifacts is not to be missed.